Fully Matured Poblano

 Pair with: Tacos, mole, salsa, butter, chicken, pork, corn, beef, beans, onion, garlic, cumin, Mexican oregano, cacao, vanilla, tamarind, tomato, bread.

-The darker color in Mulato is also evident in the taste profile where hints of licorice, chocolate, cherries and even tobacco are reminiscent.
+The darker color is also evident in the taste profile where hints of licorice, chocolate, cherries and even tobacco are reminiscent.
 Like Ancho, it is slightly smoky and due to its dark elements its popular in the many versions of the Mexican National Sauce – Mole.

 Our Ancho chili is sourced from the state of Xacatecas, south of the city of Fresnillo, from a farm operated by Omar and his family.
 Here the dry cool climate is perfectly suited to grow many of the famous Mexican chilis with full sunlight, high temperatures and perfect rainfall in rainy season.
 It has been oven dried without smoke.
 During the drying time the taste changes significantly, one could compare it with grapes vs. raisins.